Why another language?

 Accesses use brackets [ ], distinct from the declaration’s parentheses ( ).

 An array’s size is directly accessible via myArray.size.
-We introduced a dot syntax to access the size, which seemed acceptable since size is like an attribute of an array.
+We introduced the dot syntax (using “.”) to access the size, which seemed acceptable since size is like an attribute of an array.
 In the simulator, we show that an array has a memory location for the size along with locations for the elements, making clear to learners that the size is just like another variable.